krzys9876/z80_sim_scala/README.md

 Another optimization was to replace costly map handling in register file.
 After replacing it with simple vals the reference program finishes in ~3 seconds.

+I've added tracking of T cycles throughout the program so it is possible to compare timings to actual Z80 performance @ 3.6864MHz.
+That's the clock speed I use in my Z80 projects as it allows serial communication @ 57600 / 115200.

+The best I could get for a reference program was ~75%, for other programs not using console (which degrades performance because of scrolling)
+I got even above 100%.